 -------n.b.
 Evil -- if you mean something that really shouldn't have happened -- is a big problem if you DON'T believe in something like the Judeo-Christian God, too.
 If all there is is atoms and the void, no value, no meaning, then what sense does it make to say that something really shouldn't have happened?------

-I. Manicheanism: We believe in the Christian God, but....
+I. Manicheanism: (Note that they give same explanation for moral and natural evil.)
+We believe in the Christian God, but....

 A. Two equal and opposite forces in the universe.
 There's Good=light and spirit and Evil=darkness and matter.

 B. The corporeal world is made by the evil side.